sigstore/docs/content/en/cosign/openid_signing.md

 #### Verifying the signed artifact

 When a software consumer wants to verify the software’s signature, Sigstore compares a tuple of signature, key/certificate, and artifact from the timestamped object against the timestamped Rekor entry.
 If they match, it confirms that the signature is valid because the user knows that the expected software creator, whose identity was certified at the moment of signing, published the software artifact in their possession.
-The entry in the Rekor’s immutable transparency log means that the signer will be monitoring the log for occurrences of their identity and will know if there is an unexpected signing event.
+The entry in Rekor’s immutable transparency log means that the signer will be monitoring the log for occurrences of their identity and will know if there is an unexpected signing event.

 ### On Google Cloud Platform